 – Consider purchasing Genie Plus for the Photo Pass.
 This is ideal if you are visiting in a group and you’d rather have someone else take photos of the whole group.
 There are photographers located at many of the Disneyland photography locations I list below (but not all because I also have some secret Disneyland photo spots up my sleeve!).
 Keep in mind only one person in your group needs to purchase to get the photos (but you might consider getting it for the group if you want to use the Fast Pass privileges).
 You get all your ride photos this way as well!

 Sleeping Beauty Castle

 Ahhh, the good ‘ol castle.
-This is hands-down the most popular of the Disneyland photo spots, and one look at it and it’s easy to see why – it’s absolutely magical (especially during the holidays).
+This is hands-down the most popular of the Disneyland photo spots (and one of the best castles in California), and one look at it and it’s easy to see why – it’s absolutely magical, especially during the holidays.

 Even after going to Disneyland so many times, I still HAVE to get a photo of the castle almost every time I go – it’s just one of those super iconic Disneyland photography locations!
 It’s perfect for any kind of photos – family portraits, Disneyland couple photos, with friends, or just yourself.

 Pretty much EVERYONE has the same idea and wants a photo with the castle, so you’ll usually find a crowd around it at any given time.
 You’ll need to have some tricks and tricks up your sleeve to get a good photo of it, but don’t worry – you can *definitely* get some amazing photos here!

 Many people try to get a photo with the castle straight-on, but unless you run here first right after rope drop, there will be 3284729374 other people in your shot.
 Same goes for trying to get a photo right on the walkway – unless you literally run here first thing in the morning, forget about it (I’ve never gotten a shot here – I’ve literally never tried, I’m too lazy lol).